jacksonns/jacksonns/README.md

 ## Hi, I'm Jackson

-I'm a Computer Science student at Universidade Federal de Minas Gerais (UFMG), with a lot of Python experience.
+I have a bachelor's degree in computer science from the Federal University of Minas Gerais and I love Python

 My interests are Data Analysis, Data Science, Machine Learning and Data Mining.